enso-org/enso/doc/design/type-system/types.md

 - [Partial Type-Constructors](https://cs.brynmawr.edu/~rae/papers/2019/partialdata/partialdata.pdf)

 <!--
-Welcome to the Lunatic's Asylym, where we thought it would be a good idea to try and bring dependent types to the masses.
+Welcome to the Ensotic's Asylym, where we thought it would be a good idea to try and bring dependent types to the masses.
 -->